mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 That is coming from a koan (Case 21) in the *Book of Equanimity*.
 Tenshin Sensei gave us that story in his last talk.
 It is a conversation between Dogo Zenji and Ungan Zenji; Ungan and Dogo are in the relation of dharma brothers.

 Ungan was sweeping the temple grounds.
-Dogo passed by, and said, “You are at the heart of it.
-You are working very hard, aren’t you?”
+Dogo passed by, and said, “You are working very hard, aren’t you?”
 So Ungan said, “There is one person who doesn’t know how hard he is working.”

 So completely beyond hard or easy, there is another person here.
 Apparently, Ungan is working hard, but on the other hand, Ungan says, you have to see another person who doesn’t work hard.